| Home | About Us | Goldfish | Events | Useful Links |

 It is our policy that all photographs and other images on this website are

-- Scanned 35mm slides from the extensive BAS collection (taken mostly by Vic
+- Scanned 35mm slides are from the extensive BAS collection (taken mostly by Vic

-- Digital photographs taken by the Website Author (Peter Brokenshire) with
+- Digital photographs are taken by the Website Author (Peter Brokenshire) with

-Goldfish Standards of Great Britain (co-produced by BAS)
+Goldfish Standards of the United Kingdom (co-produced by BAS).

-If we have no picture of our own, we will occasionally use a picture form elsewhere
+If we have no picture of our own, we will occasionally use a picture from elsewhere

 and we wish to ensure that these are properly accredited.
 (It is possible that